 IndyCar courts Black fans, drivers in its push to diversify

-Rod Reid ran a program full of young, Black kart racers locked out of a venue because of the pandemic and needing a track to race.
+Rod Reid ran a program full of young, Black kart racers locked out of a venue because of the pandemic and needed a track to race.

 Indianapolis Motor Speedway had spent millions on upgrades on the historic property at the same time last year when the coronavirus had a steely grip on the nation.
 There was no guarantee -- even if gates were open -- that there would be room for NXG Youth Motorsports ’ usual spot teaching kids STEM classes in a makeshift classroom in the paddock or for their drivers to race around the cone-lined course in a parking lot.